binh234/AI-ML/008_VectorDatabase/README.md

 #### Locality-sensitive hashing

 Locality-Sensitive Hashing (LSH) is a technique for indexing in the context of an approximate nearest-neighbor search.
 It is optimized for speed while still delivering an approximate, non-exhaustive result.
-LSH maps similar vectors into “buckets” using a set of hashing functions, as seen below:
+LSH maps similar vectors into "buckets" using a set of hashing functions, as seen below:

 ![lsh](images/locality-sensitive-hashing.png)

-To find the nearest neighbors for a given query vector, we use the same hashing functions used to “bucket” similar vectors into hash tables.
+To find the nearest neighbors for a given query vector, we use the same hashing functions used to "bucket" similar vectors into hash tables.
 The query vector is hashed to a particular table and then compared with the other vectors in that same table to find the closest matches.
 This method is much faster than searching through the entire dataset because there are far fewer vectors in each hash table than in the whole space.

 It's important to remember that LSH is an approximate method, and the quality of the approximation depends on the properties of the hash functions.
 In general, the more hash functions used, the better the approximation quality will be.
 However, using a large number of hash functions can be computationally expensive and may not be feasible for large datasets.